Class: Time

 Methods

-dateFormat(format [, timestamp] [, capitalize])
+dateFormat(format [, timestamp] [, upperCaseFirst])

-Formats a JavaScript date timestamp (milliseconds since Jan 1st 1970) into a human readable date string.
-The available format keys are listed below.
+The available string format keys are listed below.
 Additional formats can be given in the Highcharts.dateFormats hook.

 Supported format keys: